U.S. Route 93 in Nevada

 In the U.S. state of Nevada, U.S. Route 93 (US 93) is a major United States Numbered Highway traversing the eastern edge of the state.
 The highway connects the Las Vegas area to the Great Basin National Park, and provides further connections to Ely and Wells.
 US 93 also provides the majority of the most direct connection from the major metropolitan areas of Las Vegas and Phoenix (via Boulder City, Kingman and Wickenburg with a final link to Phoenix via US 60) to the Boise, Idaho metropolitan area (with a final connection to Boise via Interstate 84 from Twin Falls, Idaho).

 Route description

 U.S. Route 93 in Nevada is known as the Great Basin Highway from Interstate 15 in North Las Vegas to Interstate 80 in Wells.
-It begins at the Mike O'Callaghan–Pat Tillman Memorial Bridge in Boulder City.
-The highway overlaps U.S. Route 95 from State Route 173 in Boulder City to Interstate 15 in downtown Las Vegas.
-It runs to the Las Vegas Valley passing through the cities of Henderson, Las Vegas and North Las Vegas.
-US 93 merges with Interstate 15 at the Spaghetti Bowl interchange and overlaps I-15 for approximately 21 miles.
-After overlapping I-15, US 93 heads northwest towards Alamo.
+It begins at the Mike O'Callaghan–Pat Tillman Memorial Bridge in Boulder City, concurrent with Interstate 11.
+U.S. Route 95 joins the two routes from State Route 173 in Boulder City to Interstate 15 in downtown Las Vegas.
+They run to the Las Vegas Valley, passing through the cities of Henderson, Las Vegas, and North Las Vegas.
+At the Spaghetti Bowl, US 93 leaves I-11 and merges with Interstate 15.
+They then head northeast for approximately 21 mi.
+At exit 64, US 93 heads northwest toward Alamo.